 Applications may also include a more detailed description of the project, but this will be considered as optional supplement only.
 The most important part of the submission is the 250-word summary and the methodology.

-We will select between three to five data story proposals for grants each year.
 We will consider projects of any scope and size.
 Please choose a team leader to submit the proposal, and submit only one project per journalist, data design team, or newsroom.

 This grant opportunity is now open, and applications will be reviewed on a first come, rolling basis.